Morning in America: Adaptations and references

-2016 Presidential Election
+2016 presidential election

 During the 2016 presidential primaries, Republican Party candidates Marco Rubio and Ted Cruz both referenced "morning in America" rhetoric in attempts to reflect the politics and spirit of Reagan.
 Rubio's "Morning Again in America" television ad, which features montage footage of everyday American life in both cities and suburbs, drew widespread criticism for opening with a shot of Vancouver, British Columbia, Canada.
 Ted Cruz used variations of the phrase throughout his campaign, often at concluding or climactic points in his speeches.
 After winning the Republican caucus in Iowa on February 1, 2016, Cruz said: "Tonight Iowa has proclaimed to the world: morning is coming."
 Cruz used the phrase again in a speech in South Carolina as he competed with Rubio for second place in the state's Republican primary election on February 20: "We can bring back morning in America", he declared.
 Years earlier, Cruz had used a similar line when he spoke at the 2014 Conservative Political Action Conference (CPAC): "We will bring back morning in America.
 That's why we're here and that's the future for the young and everybody else in this country."

-In Hillary Clinton's Democratic nomination acceptance speech, referencing Donald Trump’s acceptance speech the previous week, she said: "He's taken the Republican Party a long way from 'Morning in America' to 'Midnight in America.'
+In Hillary Clinton's Democratic nomination acceptance speech, referencing Donald Trump's acceptance speech the previous week, she said: "He's taken the Republican Party a long way from 'Morning in America' to 'Midnight in America'.
 He wants us to fear the future and fear each other."

-2020 Presidential Election
+2020 presidential election

 During the 2020 presidential campaign, The Lincoln Project released the ad "Mourning in America" with themes related to deaths from COVID-19 and the debatable inaction of Pres.
 Donald Trump; versions featuring specific states were released as "Mourning in Iowa", "Mourning in Florida", "Mourning in Pennsylvania" and "Mourning in Ohio", as well as a version called "Mourning in Republican Party" that laments the party's change of direction.